yilin-wang/yilin-wang/README.md

 ## About Me

 Hello!
 My name is Yi Lin.
 I'm a software engineer at Google.
-Previously, I graduated summa cum laude from Harvard with a bachelor's in Computer Science.
+Previously I was an undergrad at Harvard studying Computer Science.

 ## Projects